Updated on August 3, 2021 - added new titles and download links.

 If you'd like to become the owner of an indie beer brewing industry, then Brew Town is your game.
 You can do almost any job behind creating your own beer brand, from designing your own labels to upgrading buildings, to researching new tastes.
 You can also rate other people's bottles, deliver orders, and otherwise attempt to create the best craft beer out there.

-It's a really colorful and fun game - and designing the bottles are easy and fun too!
+It's a really colourful and fun game - and designing the bottles are easy and satisfying, especially when you see the end result and the profits!

 Let's face it: however much you might want to pretend that your simulation tastes run to strategically micro-managing transportation, what you really want to do is get in a virtual tank and blow stuff up.
 Well, unsurprisingly enough, there's an app for that.
 And it's called Battle Supremacy.

-While Atypical Games's tank battling game does includes unrealistic features like enemy lock-on, it's still an exciting, detailed, and challenging affair (especially once you throw multiplayer in the mix).
+While Atypical Games' tank battling game does include unrealistic features like enemy lock-on, it's still an exciting, detailed, and challenging affair (especially once you throw multiplayer in the mix).
 And it's probably a GOOD idea that the game developer doesn't try to replicate being stuck in a small hot metal box with a sweaty driver who's eaten too many military-issue beans.

 Unlike other similar games, you will need to give your workers vacation time and manage how often they are in the office if you want to be successful - no longer can you work people into the ground.